Seconds Out: Background

 In July 1977, the Genesis line-up of lead singer and drummer Phil Collins, keyboardist Tony Banks, bassist Mike Rutherford, guitarist Steve Hackett, and touring drummer Chester Thompson finished a seven-month tour supporting Wind & Wuthering (1976).
 For their next step, the group began the process of selecting live recordings that they had assembled in 1976 and 1977 for an official release and their first since Genesis Live (1973).

-Seconds Out is compiled mostly from the band's four dates at the Palais des Sports in Paris between 12–14 June 1977.
+Seconds Out is compiled mostly from the band's five dates at the Palais des Sports in Paris between 12–14 June 1977 (two shows were performed on 12 June).
 Collins said the group considered the recordings made that year were superior in quality than the ones taken a year prior, and that his singing and Banks's keyboards sounded better compared to the previous tour.
 The run of shows in Paris allowed the band to spend more time on getting their performance and quality of the recordings right.
 One track, "The Carpet Crawlers" was recorded at De Montfort Hall in Leicester on 21 January 1977 and "The Cinema Show" was recorded at the Apollo in Glasgow on 9 July 1976 during the A Trick of the Tail Tour which featured Bill Bruford on drums.
 Many songs have overdubbed vocals that Phil Collins recorded in a studio prior to the album's release, including all of "The Carpet Crawlers", "Firth of Fifth", "The Lamb Lies Down on Broadway" and "The Cinema Show" and parts of "Squonk", "I Know What I Like (In Your Wardrobe)" and "Supper's Ready".

 Mixes of "Firth of Fifth", Los Endos", "I Know What I Like (In Your Wardrobe)", and "White Mountain" from 1976 were produced, but scrapped.
 The band recorded performances of "Inside and Out" (from the EP Spot the Pigeon), but were unable to get the song to sound as good as the studio version.
-"I Know What I Like" contains a snippet of the 1953 song "I Love Paris".
+"I Know What I Like" contains snippets of the 1953 song "I Love Paris", "Stagnation", "Visions of Angels", and "Dancing with the Moonlit Knight".